 With this foundation of collaboration earlier in your training, you will be better prepared to function effectively in any team.

 The Michigan curriculum integrates IPE in all four years.
-In the first year, these encounters take place within the Interprofessional Clinical Experience.
+In the first year, these encounters take place within the Interprofessional Collaborative Skills-Introduction.
 You will learn from health care professionals in both inpatient and outpatient settings to better understand their roles.
 These include child life specialists, nurses, nurse practitioners, pharmacists, physician assistants, physical therapists, social workers and many others.

 Interprofessional student experiences are continuously expanding.
 To allow for collaboration between students across all of the University's health profession schools, each school has designated protected time for required IPE courses, electives or other opportunities.
 You might learn alongside a PharmD student in the emergency room, or a nursing student while shadowing a floor nurse in the hospital.
 Creating more opportunities for Michigan med students to interact with other health profession students is one of our top goals.